Introducing the monthly series Reading for Resilience - West Neighbourhood House

 MAY – All women are water defenders

-Memory of Water by Emmi Itaranta or your favorite book featuring water!
+Memory of Water by Emmi Itaranta or your favourite book featuring water!

 JUNE – Righting our relationship with land